 These new 3D printed houses, called Gaia, are 322 sq ft (30 sq mt) dwellings with a 3D printed outer shell and internal timber beams supporting each unit's timber roof.
-The above example was printed in situ in Massa Lombardo, which is a town in the Italian region of Emilia-Romagna in October of 2018.
+The above example was published in situ in Massa Lombardo, a town in the Italian region of Emilia-Romagna, in October 2018.

 The material for the house contains mud from the surrounding area and waste byproducts from rice production, such as straw and husks.
-Apparently, the house is also biodegradable!
+The place is also biodegradable!

-Developed through the collaboration of the Eindhoven University of Technology and Houben/Van Mierlo Architects, these 3D printed houses look like something you'd find on an alien world.
-They hope to produce a few units in the near future to be rented out at a reasonable price.
+Developed through the collaboration of the Eindhoven University of Technology and Houben/Van Mierlo Architects, these 3D-printed houses look like something you'd find in an alien world.
+They hope to produce a few units shortly to be rented at a reasonable price.

-The Dutch university is set to construct around 5 of the buildings over the next five years and each one is almost completely made of concrete.
+The Dutch university is set to construct around 5 buildings over the next five years; each is almost entirely made of concrete.

 "The project is the world's first commercial housing project based on 3D-concrete printing," said the university.
 "The houses will all be occupied, they will meet all modern comfort requirements, and they will be purchased and let out by a real estate company."

-Back in 2016, a team of architects in Chicago proposed an amazing design for a 3D printed house made of printed plastic, carbon-fiber panels, and glazed walls.
-The team won first prize in the Freeform Home Design Challenge and for a good reason.
+Back in 2016, a team of architects in Chicago proposed a fantastic design for a 3D-printed house made of printed plastic, carbon-fiber panels, and glazed walls.
+The team won first prize in the Freeform Home Design Challenge for a good reason.

-The design for the 3D printed dwelling is incredibly bold and, compared to other examples above, makes the most of the technology.
-Called Curve Appeal, the building is actually a thing of beauty.
+The design for the 3D-printed dwelling is incredibly bold and, compared to other examples above, makes the most of the technology.
+Called Curve Appeal, the building is a thing of beauty.

-The plan was to 3D print the building in Chattanooga in Tennessee.
+The plan was to 3D print the building in Chattanooga, Tennessee.
 It is planned to be completed in 2020.

-DUS Architects are planning to build tiny 3D printed micro-homes in Amsterdam.
-Each tiny 26.2 ft2 (8 m2) cabin comes with its own internal bathtub and is very cozy indeed.
+DUS Architects are planning to build tiny 3D-printed micro-homes in Amsterdam.
+Each tiny 26.2 ft2 (8 m2) cabin has a very cozy internal bathtub.

 "The building is research into compact and sustainable dwelling solutions in urban environments," said the team behind the cabins.